Lyten drone

 A drone powered by Lyten’s new lithium-sulfur battery.
 Photo: Lyten

-A California startup may have just changed the game for drone endurance.
+A California company may have just changed the game for drone endurance.

 Lyten has unveiled a new lithium-sulfur battery that can keep small drones in the air for more than three hours — a significant leap from the limits of today’s lithium-ion packs.